DRONEOA/DroneOA_ROS/doc/FGM_Plan_Checklist.md

 ### Collect & Evaluation

 - Process lidar data:
-  - Sector data v. raw data: Sector data would be prefered.
-But this would depends on the precision/range we can get from lidar raw data and the accuracy needed from the algorithm
+  - Sector data v. raw data: Sector data would be prefered as it allows easier processing for the algorithm.
+Considering the precision/range of our current lidar, (~10m range, ~3600Hz , ~600/scan data points collected) sector data of 1 degree per division would be used
-  - Speed correction(data inaccuracies caused by speed of drone): Yes.
+  - Speed correction(data inaccuracies caused by speed of drone): We will used some speed correction.
 Speed correction should compensate the time difference between when distance is measured and when data is relayed to this algorithm.
 There are two types of correction that I can think of: 1) When our lidar are doing scanning, 1 cycle of scan from 0 degree to 360 degree would give `speed_of_drone/scanning_frequency` of error.
-2) Latency of lidar data, `speed_of_drone*latency` is the error, a simple translation should be able to fix this
+2) Latency of lidar data, `speed_of_drone*latency` is the error, we should do some timing on hardware to determine this latency and compensate the delay
-  - Orientation correction(data inaccuracies caused by angular speed of drone): ^same as above (I'm not expecting high level of accuracy, use models as simple as possible to do data correction)
+  - Orientation correction(data inaccuracies caused by angular speed of drone): ^same as above (I'm not expecting high level of accuracy as processing speed is more important, use models as simple as possible to do data correction)
   - Unit for data: Using metic standard (i.e. m) would be helpful
   - Data cleansing: (Not needed if getting sector data from lidar interface.)
-  - Intermediate data storage
+  - Intermediate data storage: cirular queue for multiple packages for scan data (scan data is delivered per scan cycle (360 degrees))
 - CNC Data (e.g. vehicle speed, altitude): Yes.
-These may not be needed for initial implementaion, but further development with more sophisticated algorithm would need these.
+Initial implementation do need these data for data correction (speed correction, inclination correction) but not for algorithm, further development with more sophisticated algorithm would need these.
 - Preconditions location, speed, **lidar scan data**

 ### Planning